 - Chapter -5: Public Economics.

-- Chapter- 6: Development Economics
+- Chapter 6: Development Economics

 - Chapter -7: Indian Economy.

-Chapter -1 : Micro Economics | Theory of Consumer Behaviour: Cardinal Approach and Ordinal Approach; Consumer Preferences; Nature of the utility function; Marshallian and Hicksian demand functions; Duality Theorem.
-Slutsky equation and Comparative Statics.
-Homogeneous and Homothetic Utility Functions; Euler’s Theorem.
-The Theory of Revealed Preference: Weak Axiom of Revealed Preference and Strong Axiom of Revealed Preference, Theory of Production and Costs: Short-run and Long-run Analysis, Existence, Uniqueness and Stability of Market Equilibrium: Walrasian and Marshallian Stability Analysis.
-The Cobweb Model, Decision making under uncertainty and risk.
-Asymmetric Information: Adverse Selection and Moral Hazard.
-Theory of Agency costs.
-The Theory of Search, Non-Cooperative games: Constant sum game, Mixed Strategy & Pure Strategy, Bayesian Nash Equilibrium, SPNE, Perfect Bayesian Equilibria., Theory of Firm: Market Structures — Competitive and Non-competitive equilibria and their efficiency properties.
-Structure-Conduct-Performance Paradigm, Factor Pricing: Marginal productivity Theory of Distribution in Perfectly Competitive markets; Theory of Employment in Imperfectly Competitive Markets — Monopolistic Exploitation, General Equilibrium Analysis.
-Welfare Economics: Fundamental Theorems, Social Welfare Function.
-Efficiency Criteria: Pareto-Optimality. |
+C1.1 Microeconomics | – Theory of Consumer Behaviour: Cardinal and Ordinal Approaches, Consumer Preferences, Nature of Utility Function, Marshallian and Hicksian Demand Functions, Duality Theorem – Slutsky Equation, Comparative Statics – Homogeneous and Homothetic Utility Functions, Euler’s Theorem – Theory of Revealed Preference: Weak and Strong Axiom – Theory of Production and Costs: Short-run and Long-run Analysis – Market Equilibrium: Existence, Uniqueness, Stability; Walrasian and Marshallian Stability Analysis – Cobweb Model – Decision Making under Uncertainty and Risk – Asymmetric Information: Adverse Selection, Moral Hazard – Theory of Agency Costs, Theory of Search – Non-Cooperative Games: Constant Sum Game, Mixed & Pure Strategy, Bayesian Nash Equilibrium, SPNE, Perfect Bayesian Equilibria – Theory of Firm: Market Structures — Competitive and Non-Competitive Equilibria and Efficiency – Structure-Conduct-Performance Paradigm – Factor Pricing: Marginal Productivity Theory, Monopolistic Exploitation – General Equilibrium Analysis – Welfare Economics: Fundamental Theorems, Social Welfare Function, Pareto Optimality |

-Chapter 2: Macro Economics | National Income Accounting: Closed Economy Concepts and Measurement and Open Economy Issues, Determination of output and employment: Classical & Keynesian Framework, Theories of Consumption: Absolute Income Hypothesis, Relative Income Hypothesis, Life Cycle Hypothesis, Permanent Income Hypothesis and Robert Hall’s Random Walk Model; Investment Function Specifications – Dale Jorgenson’s Neoclassical Theory of Capital Accumulation and Tobin’s, Keynesian Stabilization Policies, (Autonomous) Multipliers and Investment Accelerator, Demand and Supply of Money, Components of Money Supply, Liquidity Preference and Liquidity Trap, Money Multiplier, Interest Rate determination, Central Banking, Objectives, Instruments (Direct and Indirect) of Monetary Policy, Prudential Regulation, Quantitative Easing (Unconventional Monetary Policy), Commercial Banking, Non-Banking Financial Institutions, Capital Market and its Regulation, Theories of Inflation and Expectations Augmented Phillips Curve, Real Business Cycles, Adaptive Expectations Hypothesis, Rational Expectation Hypothesis and its critique.
-Closed Economy IS-LM Model and Mundell Fleming Model: Monetary and Fiscal Policy Efficacy.
-The Impossible Trinity. |
+C1.2 Macroeconomics | – National Income Accounting: Closed and Open Economy – Determination of Output and Employment: Classical and Keynesian Framework – Theories of Consumption: Absolute, Relative, Life Cycle, Permanent Income Hypotheses, Random Walk Model – Investment Function: Jorgenson’s Neoclassical Theory, Tobin’s q – Keynesian Stabilization Policies, Multipliers, Investment Accelerator – Demand and Supply of Money, Liquidity Preference, Money Multiplier, Liquidity Trap – Interest Rate Determination, Central Banking: Objectives and Instruments, Prudential Regulation, Quantitative Easing – Commercial Banking, Non-Banking Financial Institutions, Capital Market and Regulation – Inflation Theories, Expectations-Augmented Phillips Curve – Real Business Cycles, Adaptive and Rational Expectations – Closed Economy IS–LM Model, Mundell-Fleming Model – Monetary and Fiscal Policy Efficacy – The Impossible Trinity |

-Chapters-4 : International Economics | Theories of International Trade, International Trade under Imperfect Competition, Gains from Trade, Terms of Trade, Trade Multiplier, Tariff and Non-Tariff barriers to trade; Dumping and Anti-Dumping Policies, GATT, WTO and Regional Trade Blocks; Trade Policy Issues, Balance of Payments: Composition, Equilibrium and Disequilibrium and Adjustment Mechanisms, Foreign Exchange Market and Arbitrage, Exchange rate determination, IMF & World Bank. |
+C1.4 International Economics | – Theories of International Trade – Trade under Imperfect Competition – Gains from Trade, Terms of Trade, Trade Multiplier – Tariffs and Non-Tariff Barriers, Dumping and Anti-Dumping Policies – GATT, WTO, Regional Trade Blocks – Trade Policy Issues – Balance of Payments: Composition, Equilibrium, Disequilibrium, Adjustment Mechanisms – Foreign Exchange Market and Arbitrage, Exchange Rate Determination – IMF and World Bank |

-Chapters-5 : Public Economics | Public Economics: Market Failure and Remedial Measures: Asymmetric Information, Public Goods, Externality, Regulation of Market – Collusion and Consumers’ Welfare, Public Revenue: Tax & Non-Tax Revenue, Direct & Indirect Taxes, Progressive and non-Progressive Taxation, Incidence and Effects of Taxation, Public expenditure, Public Debt and its management, Public Budget and Budget Multiplier, Tax Incidence, Fiscal Policy and its implications, Environment as a Public Good, Market Failure and Coase Theorem, Cost-Benefit Analysis. |
+C1.5 Public Economics | – Market Failure: Causes and Remedial Measures (Asymmetric Information, Public Goods, Externalities) – Market Regulation: Collusion, Consumer Welfare – Public Revenue: Tax and Non-Tax, Direct and Indirect Taxes, Progressivity – Tax Incidence and Effects – Public Expenditure, Public Debt Management – Public Budget and Budget Multiplier – Fiscal Policy and Implications – Environment as a Public Good, Coase Theorem, Cost-Benefit Analysis |

-Chapters-6 : Development Economics | Development Economics: Theories of Economic Development: Adam Smith, David Ricardo, Karl Marx, J. Schumpeter, W. Rostow, Balanced & Unbalanced Growth, Big Push Approach, Indicators of Economic Development: HDI, SDGs, MDGs, Poverty and Inequalities – Concepts and Measurement Issues, Social Sector Development: Health, Education, Gender, Fertility, Morbidity, Mortality, Migration, Child Labor, Age Structure, Demographic Dividend, Models of Economic Growth: Harrod-Domar, Solow, Ramsey, Technical progress – Disembodied & Embodied, Endogenous Growth Models. |
+C1.6 Development Economics | – Theories of Economic Development: Smith, Ricardo, Marx, Schumpeter, Rostow – Balanced and Unbalanced Growth, Big Push Approach – Indicators of Economic Development: HDI, SDGs, MDGs – Poverty and Inequality: Concepts and Measurement – Social Sector Development: Health, Education, Gender, Fertility, Morbidity, Mortality, Migration, Child Labour, Age Structure, Demographic Dividend – Models of Economic Growth: Harrod-Domar, Solow, Ramsey – Technical Progress: Disembodied and Embodied – Endogenous Growth Models |

 Get the Best Study Notes of GATE Economics Check Free Sample PDF Now – Click Here